cjavdev/twilio-tinker-time/01-understanding-sdks.md

 APIs are web-based.

-When we say API in this session, we'll mean "Web API" and refer to the set of HTTP endpoints exposed by Twilio for working with their services.
+When we say API in this session, we mean "Web API" and refer to the set of HTTP endpoints exposed by Twilio for working with their services.

-## Client vs server SDKs
+## Client vs. server SDKs

-When building a modern web application there are really 2 places that code
+When building a modern web application, there are really two places that code
 runs: client (usually your browser or a mobile app), server (usually some computer in AWS or Azure).
 When a web page first loads, it downloads the code to run on your browser from the server, then as you interact with the